smurthas/CarND/project-003/Readme.md

 the data I used could fit into the 15GB of memory on the AWS instance, I did not need a fit generator.

+Finally, each time, all of the training data was shuffled and then 20% was split off for validation.

+## Training

+The model using an Adam optimizer and mean square error as its loss function and tested with a range of 5 to 50 epochs, ultimately settling on 10 as a compromise between minimizing training loss vs reducing overfitting.

 I had mixed success with the datasets.
 I found that just using "bc_track" alone was enough to make it around the track, although the car swerved a lot and nearly drove onto the curb on the tightest right hand corner of the track.
 As a